jelikaer/IBAN-validation-ui/README.md

 * Node JS 17.5.0 (UI part)

 ### Frontend installation and running guide
-1. Clone repository using Git (here will be repository address) `git clone https://github.com/jelikaer/IBAN-validation-ui.git`
+1. Clone repository using Git
+ `git clone https://github.com/jelikaer/IBAN-validation-ui.git`
 2. go to clone repository
 3. By default server URL is `http://localhost:8080/api/validate`.
 You can change this value at `ServerUrl.js/src/IBAN-validation-ui`